Towards Fine-Grained Code-Switch Speech Translation with Semantic Space Alignment: Methodology

 \subsection{Model Architecture}

-As shown in Figure \ref{framework}, our proposed framework primarily consists of a speech encoder, a MoE speech projector, and an LLM.
-The speech encoder extracts features from the speech input, which are then aligned to the representation space of the LLM via the MoE speech projector.
-These aligned features are concatenated with the prompt embeddings and used as input to the LLM to generate the translation.
+As shown in Figure \ref{framework}, our framework primarily consists of a speech encoder, a MoE speech projector, and an LLM.
+The speech encoder extracts features from the speech input, which are aligned with the representation space of the LLM via the MoE speech projector.
+These aligned features are concatenated with the prompt embeddings and fed into the LLM to generate the translation.

-\paragraph{Speech Encoder.} The speech encoder takes an audio input $\bm{s}$ and encodes it into a high-dimensional representation sequence $\bm{h}$:
+\paragraph{Speech Encoder.} The speech encoder takes a speech input $\bm{s}$ and encodes it into a representation sequence $\bm{h}$: